Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ### Faults via Dashboard

-NOTE: The chaos mesh dashbaord is just a helper for generating manifest under the hood.
+NOTE: The chaos mesh dashboard is just a helper for generating manifest under the hood.
 You can create and submit these directly as well.
 See the [docs](https://chaos-mesh.org/docs/chaos_experiments/networkchaos_experiment).

 To configure faults via the UI, make sure you can access the chaos dashboard by running the below command, and navigating to `localhost:2333` in your browser.